GrammaTech/sel/CONTRIBUTING.md

 ### Comments (number of semicolons matters)

+- All comments should be complete sentences with capitalization and a period.
 - 3 (or 4) semicolons at the beginning of a line for block comments outside of any top level form
 - 2 semicolons for comments that appear between lines of code
 - 1 semicolon for comments that appear after code at the end of a line
 - vertical align end-of-line comments when possible
 - always use a space after the last semicolon and before comment text
+- In Emacs `M-;` inserts a comment of the appropriate type.

 ### Use existing utility functions (don't write your own)